Croatia 2-Week Itinerary JetSettingFools.com

 View of Kasuni Beach from Marjan Hill in Split, Croatia

-Two additional options for a day in Split are a full day of beach relaxation or an adrenaline-filled speed boat trip to numerous Croatian Islands.
+Two additional options for Split are a full day of beach relaxation or an adrenaline-filled speed boat trip to numerous Croatian islands.

 A Day at the Beach

-After hiking Marjan Hill in the morning, rather than making a day trip, find one of the Best Beaches in Split where you can spend the afternoon swimming in the Adriatic Sea and lounging on your towel.
+After hiking Marjan Hill in the morning, rather than making a day trip, find one of the Best Beaches in Split where you can spend the afternoon swimming in the sea and lounging on your towel.

 Split Boat Trip

-Visitors can also opt to whisked away on a full day boat trip from Split to some of the best Dalmatian Islands.
-A speedboat trip to the Blue Cave (along with several islands) is the most popular (book it!).
-However, there are many more choices of things to do from Split, which we share in our Best Day Trips from Split article!
+Get whisked away on a full day boat trip from Split to some of the best Dalmatian islands.
+A speedboat trip to the Blue Cave (along with several islands) is the most popular.

 View of Hvar Town and Adriatic Sea from Spanish Fortress in Croatia

 First explore the sights of Hvar Old Town and climb to the hilltop Spanjola Fortress.
-Then, take a coastline walk to hidden bays for a swim in the Adriatic or rent a small boat and explore the nearby Pakleni Islands.
+Then, take a coastline walk to hidden bays for a swim or rent a boat and explore the nearby Pakleni Islands.

-In the early evening, try the locally produced craft beer from Vunetovo, then watch sunset from laid-back Falko Bar.
-For dinner, indulge in a traditional meal at Konoba Menego or feast on fresh seafood at Junior.
+In the early evening, try locally produced craft beer from Vunetovo, then watch sunset from laid-back Falko Bar.
+For dinner, go traditional with a meal at Konoba Menego or fresh seafood at Junior.

 Where To Stay in Hvar Town